LikeStrangersDo/Gongda_Python_summary/README.md

-## Python notes for research in atmospheric chemistry
+## Python for research in atmospheric chemistry

 ## Contents
 0. Introduction to Python